soluna-studios/mail2beyond/docs/DOCUMENTATION.md

             raise mail2beyond.framework.Error("'url' is required!")
 ```

-### Overwrite the `submit()` Method
+### Overwriting the `submit()` Method
 The `mail2beyond.framework.BaseConnector.submit()` method is used to perform the main action for this connector.
 In
 most cases, this will be an API request to an upstream service.
-A `parser` object is passed to this method that contents
+A `parser` object is passed to this method that contains
-the mail headers and content that triggered this connector and the `log` attribute contains the logger you can use to
+the mail headers and content that triggered this connector.
+The `log` attribute contains the logger you can use to
 log events that occur within the Connector.
 Additionally, the `config` attribute will contain any configuration
 required to perform the desired action.
 Ideally, this `config` attribute will have been fully validated by the
 `mail2beyond.framework.BaseConnector.pre_submit()` method.
+You do not need to call the
+`mail2beyond.framework.BaseConnector.pre_submit()` method within this method as the framework will automatically call
+`mail2beyond.framework.BaseConnector.pre_submit()` before `mail2beyond.framework.BaseConnector.submit()`.

 ```python
 import mail2beyond